 Whilst on report card you will report to a member of staff.
 This will need to be signed by your parents each evening.

 DETENTIONS

-You will be placed on a lunchtime detention for serious offences; fighting, verbal bullying/unkind comments etc, disturbing a lesson so that others cannot work or general, very poor behaviour.
+You will be placed on a lunchtime detention for serious offences.
 More than 3 detentions in a term will result in a letter home; any more than 3 may result in a suspension.

 SUSPENSION